jamesburchill/NetNews/README.md

    ```
 6. Review the log file specified in the LOG_FILE environment variable for detailed error information.
 7. If you're having network connectivity issues, try restarting the Docker service on your Synology NAS.

+## Contributing

+Contributions to NetNews are welcome!
+Here's how you can contribute:

+1. **Report Issues**: If you find a bug or have a suggestion for improvement, please open an issue on the repository.

+2. **Submit Pull Requests**: If you'd like to contribute code:
+   - Fork the repository
+   - Create a new branch for your feature or bugfix
+   - Make your changes
+   - Submit a pull request with a clear description of the changes

+3. **Documentation**: Improvements to documentation are always appreciated.

+4. **Testing**: Help test the application in different environments and report any issues.

+Please ensure your code follows the existing style and includes appropriate documentation and tests.